ut-entomology/cleancave/README.md

 Reports may require the presence of a file called `declared-names.txt`, which maps ambiguous or incomplete agent names to the names that are to appear in reports.

+The tool is not expected to have value once all of James' data has been imported into the DB and printed to specimen labels.

 ## Installation

 ```